CTSRD-CHERI/cheribuild/README.md

 # Basic usage

+The `cheribuild.py` program is normally run from within the `cheribuild/` directory as `./cheribuild.py` with options following the main command.
+Please note the leading `./` before the command name.

-If you want to start up a QEMU VM running CheriBSD run `cheribuild.py run-riscv64-purecap -d` (-d means build all dependencies).
+To build and run a QEMU VM running CheriBSD on top of the CHERI-RISCV ISA run the following command:

+`./cheribuild.py run-riscv64-purecap -d` (-d means build all dependencies).

-If you would like the VM to have all userspace binaries to be built as plain RISC-V binaries instead of CHERI pure-capability ones use `cheribuild.py run-riscv64-hybrid -d`.
-This will build the CHERI compiler, QEMU, CheriBSD, create a disk image and boot that in QEMU.
+This command will build the CHERI compiler, QEMU, CheriBSD, create a disk image and boot that in QEMU.

+To build and run the same set of tools and binaries for the Morello ISA use the following command:

+`./cheribuild.py run-morello-purecap -d`

 By default `cheribuild.py` will clone all projects in `~/cheri`, use `~/cheri/build` for build directories and install into `~/cheri/output`.
 However, these directories are all configurable (see below for details).